-There is no official definition of a project car and it has long been up for debate.
+There is no official definition, and it has long been up for debate.
 The way we see it, it’s a car you buy with a plan to rebuild or significantly modify.
 Many enthusiasts insist that it also has to have the element of sacrifice – be it time, convenience, effort, or money.
 Otherwise, it seizes to be a project.

-It’s true that it is going to be time-consuming and even exhausting at times.
+It’s true that it’s going to be time-consuming and even exhausting at times.
 It will eat into your bank account.
 But look at it this way: if you are not ready for sacrifice, then that is a clear sign that you are not ready for a project car.

-And if you are on a hunt for your new project, you can start by checking Craigslist, eBay, or Bring A Trailer.
-Visit car shows and automotive swap meets.
+So if you are on a hunt for your new project, you can start by checking Craigslist, eBay, or Bring A Trailer.
+Visit car shows, auctions, and automotive swap meets.
 Talk to people.
 You never know, your next-door neighbor’s aunt may have an old beater in her garage she can’t wait to get rid of.

-Things to consider when buying a project car
+What to consider when buying a project car?

 Is the car original?

-If the seller has made modifications to the car’s engine, make sure he or she has the whole history of changes documented.
+If the seller has made modifications to the engine, get the written history of changes.
 It will give you a clear idea about the car’s state and platform to build on.

-Whether replacement parts are readily available can be a deal breaker.
-In case you need to replace some parts of the car, but the market demand is not big enough for companies to make them, you may not be able to continue working on your project.
-To avoid this, make sure the replacement parts are available for you to buy.
+The availability of replacement parts can be a deal-breaker.
+Sometimes, the market demand is not big enough for companies to make spare parts.
+It means you may not be able to continue working on your car.
+To avoid this, make sure you can find all the necessary components for your project.

-If the seller is including spare parts in the price of the car you want to buy, you should take advantage of the offer.
-You may just save time and hundreds of dollars in the future should you need to use these spare parts.
-You can also sell the extra parts and use the money to buy auto parts or accessories you need.
+If the seller includes spare parts in the price of the car, consider taking advantage of the offer.
+You may just save time and hundreds of dollars in the future or sell the extra parts and use the money to buy auto parts or accessories you need.

 Don’t shy away from a car that looks old and rusty on the outside.
 The important thing is to make sure the frame is solid and doesn’t have any rust.
 Checking the trunk floor would also be a smart move.
 How the interior of the car looks should not concern you.
-It is very easy to replace carpets and seats for example.
+It is fairly easy to replace carpets and seats, for example.

 Is your budget ready for this project?

-When you buy a project car, you will also need to plan ahead the amount of time you are willing to spend on this project.
+Budget is not the only thing you’ll be planning around.
+The time you’re willing to invest in your project is another thing to consider.
 You don’t have to put your whole life on hold for the sake of the car.
-Putting aside 1-2 hours per day to work on your project will keep you on track.
-It may even help you finish the project sooner.
+But dedicating 1-2 hours per day to work on your project will keep you on track.
+It may even help you finish it sooner.

-Finding an auto transport company to ship your inoperable car is not that hard.
-All you have to do is follow these three simple steps:
+To find an auto transport company to ship your inoperable car follow these three simple steps:

-- Research as much as possible, look beyond the first pages of Google search results, and read shipping companies’ reviews
+- Research well, look beyond the first pages of Google search results, and read shipping companies’ reviews.

 - Before making your final choice, pick up the phone and call your potential auto transporter.
 It is the best way to really learn about their customer service.

-We at Corsia Logistics have shipped a good share of non-running vehicles, and we would be happy to transport your car anywhere in the US!
+We would be happy to be a part of your project and arrange transport for your car anywhere in the US!
 We are well-known for our professionalism and transparency.
-Give us a call at (818) 850-5258 or chat with our car relocation experts.
+See it for yourself – give us a call at (818) 850.5258 or chat with our car relocation experts.
 We are here to help you at all times.
 Thank you!